Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Literature, Features, and Recommender Design

 \subsection{Design for {\tt RecBystander}}

 The bystander effect is a well known psychological problem that when a group of people are present, it is less likely that any individual will take action~\cite{fischer2011bystander}.
 At \Meta, developers work in a monorepo, so there are times when the author does not know which engineer to assign the review to.
-In other cases, the author might not mind and anyone in on a particular team can do the review.
-We decided to use the recommenders we developed in the previous two sections to automatically assign a reviewer.
+In other cases, the author might not mind and anyone on a particular team can do the review.
+We decided to randomly assign one of the top three reviewers from \MetaRec to the review.
+The results for \BystanderRnd are presented in Section~\ref{secBystanderResults}.

-We experimented with two recommenders in production. \BystanderRnd randomly assigns one of the top 3 reviewers from \MetaRec to the review. \BystanderWL builds on \MetaRecWL and takes the top reviewer with the a low workload and assigns them to the review.
-In both cases, we expected to see a decrease in the \timeInReview.
-The results are presented in Section~\ref{secBystanderResults}.